Changissnz/nu_merchant_principal/README.md

 has to solve an oncoming onion-based pulse, the pulse does relay information on the reaction-chain of events, the moves taken by the pulse and the agent during the duration of activity, back to the Great-Wind.
+This relaying of information is the fundamental aspect of the reactive-chain improvements.
 The pulse may die out, due to having no energy left, due to causes that involve the superior performance of the agent against its moves by its design.
 On the other end of possibilities, the agent may lose their assets and have their capabilities restricted by the pulse, and the cause of this does not necessarily have to do with their bankruptcy of energy.
-If the agent manages to solve the pulse, the Great-Wind takes the information, gathered from the activity in the pulse, to improve on its design of the next onion-based pulse it emits to the agent that remains.
+If the agent manages to solve the pulse, the smart-boa's constriction takes the information, gathered from the activity in the pulse, to improve on its design of the next onion-based pulse it emits to the agent that remains.